-The E flat clarinet is tuned im E flat and is a bit smaller than both the B flat and C clarinet.
-It has the same fingering as the rest of the clarinet family, and sounds a minor third above its notation.
+The E flat clarinet is tuned in E flat and is a bit smaller than both the B flat and C clarinet.
+It has the same fingering as the rest of the clarinet family and sounds a minor third above its notation.
 The E flat is used as a solo instrument in a lot of orchestra compositions, taking advantage of its clear and penetrating sound.
-Maurice Ravel wrote for E flat clarinet in the his "Bolero" and it has a prominent role in Igor Stravinsky's "Le Sacre du printemps" as well.
+Maurice Ravel wrote for E flat clarinet in his "Bolero" and it has a prominent role in Igor Stravinsky's "Le Sacre du Printemps" as well.

 Professional clarinets are most often made in the wood type grenadilla and beginner clarinets in the plastic ABS Resin, which has many of the same acoustic qualities as wood.
 Grenadilla is a hardwood that is related to ebony.
 Because of overharvesting, this precious type of wood has been certified.

 The wood for the grenadilla clarinets is stored and dried before building clarinets from it.
 Grenadilla is available in different qualities in terms of hardness and uniformity.
 For the professional clarinets, you use the finest and most well-stored wood and for the school models in grenadilla, you use the less perfect wood which is stored for a shorter time.